 For students who have identified a preferred learning model or academic area of interest, Camas School District offers several magnet-type programs for a more focused and hands-on approach.

 In the truest sense, a “magnet school” is a standalone entity with a defined learning focus and curricula that achieve district and standards across subjects while reinforcing the overall theme of the school.

 CSD is home to one magnet program — the Math Science and Technology (MST) Magnet — as well as other programs of study that allow students to home in on their academic strengths and preferences among classmates with similar interests and inclinations.

 Enrollment: 80 Students

-Admission: Open to all students who express interest until full, or by lottery if interest exceeds capacity
+Admission: Open to all students who express interest until full, or by lottery if interest exceeds the capacity

 The CamTech Program is an opportunity for students to become part of a larger family with similar

 interests in STEM (Science, Technology, Engineering & Math) areas that satisfy the State Personalized

 Pathway Requirements.
 The CamTech program provides applied opportunities for like-minded students wanting to explore or pursue skills and knowledge in technical occupations and skilled areas.
 In addition, students are prepared for professional internship opportunities in their junior/senior years.